makkus/proj/README.md

 # Usage

-Create a user account on your seafile server (default: https://seafile.cer.auckland.ac.nz) and a group called 'Projects' (hardcoded for now).
+Create a user account on your seafile server (default: https://seafile.cer.auckland.ac.nz) and a group called 'Projects' if it doesn't exist yet (hardcoded for now).
+Become member of that group.

+Note: don't use the Shibboleth option to create an account, since those accounts can't use the web-API.

 Then, on the machine where you want to use *pyroji*, execute: